Elinor Fettiplace: Receipt Book

-Elinor Fettiplace's Receipt Book has been organised into twelve chapters by Hilary Spurling, each covering a month.
+Elinor Fettiplace's Receipt Book has been organised into twelve chapters by Spurling, each covering a month.
 Within the work are recipes for food, remedies for ailments and illnesses and tips for running the household.
-Appleton estate was largely self-sufficient, and the Receipt Book describes how to make various household products, including perfume, ink, toothpaste, rat poison and weed killer.
-Fettiplace also describes the methods used to bleach linen or wash delicate fabrics such as gold weave and silks ("To wash gould and coloured silk").
+The Appleton estate was largely self-sufficient, and the Receipt Book describes how to make various household products, including perfume, ink, toothpaste, rat poison and weed killer.
+Fettiplace also describes the methods used to bleach linen or wash delicate fabrics such as gold weave and silks.

 Among her medical remedies, Fettiplace included treatments provided by friends.
-Sir Walter Raleigh provided a recipe for "Syrup of Tobacco", used to sooth lung trouble, or curing a long-held cough, and "Tobacco Water", and John Hall, a physician and the son-in-law of William Shakespeare, provided a method of stopping nosebleeds.
-Among the other medicinal entries included in the book, were remedies for a bad back (11), insomnia (7), wound dressing (36), failing eyesight (45), coughs (16), stomach ache (24) and one for the plague.
-The reference to a plague cure is unsurprising: the disease was rampant in England the early years of the 1600s, including in around Oxfordshire and Berkshire in 1604—the year Fettiplace marked in her book.
+Sir Walter Raleigh provided a recipe for "Syrup of Tobacco", used to sooth lung trouble, or curing a long-held cough, and "Tobacco Water"; John Hall, a physician and the son-in-law of William Shakespeare, provided a method of stopping nosebleeds.
+Among the other medicinal entries included in the book were eleven remedies for a bad back, seven for insomnia, thirty-six for wound dressing, forty-five for failing eyesight, sixteen for coughs and twenty-four for stomach ache.
+The book also included an entry for medicine for the plague: the disease was rampant in England the early years of the 1600s, including around Oxfordshire and Berkshire in 1604—the year Fettiplace marked in her book.